thorerismann/climate-python/README.md

 - numpy
 - pandas
 - jupyter lab
-- pip (to install specialty modules as required)
+- pip (to install specific modules as required)

 ## Classes included

 ### Climate and Agriculture
 The Aquacrop OSPY module is used to run a randomization experiment on irrigation dates within a simple crop model framework.

+Follow the instructions in the README.md file in the climate-agriculture folder to properly install the packages in the recomended order.

 ### Econometrics II